Let It Rock (Kevin Rudolf song): Music video

-The music video for "Let It Rock" features Kevin Rudolf and Lil Wayne performing in front of both a crowd and a dark background, sometimes lit with various effects such as strobe and laser lights.
-The video debuted October 1, 2008 on The N.
+The music video for "Let It Rock" features Kevin Rudolf and Lil Wayne performing in front of both a crowd and a dark-hued background, sometimes lit with various effects such as strobe and laserlights.
+The video premiered in October 1, 2008 on Nickelodeon's 24-hour, teen-aimed, spin-off channel The N (currently TeenNick).

 Samples

 The song's chorus is also featured in the Iyaz song "Damn They Hot", which features Rudolf himself.
-The song is also sampled and incorporated into Natasha Bedingfield's song "All I Need" from her album Strip Me, which also features Rudolf.
+The song is also sampled and incorporated into Natasha Bedingfield's song "All I Need" from the 2010 studio album Strip Me, which also features Rudolf.